JerryCoralis/Modeling_freefall_from_space/README.md

 !!! vectorization = when you use a matrix operation to reduce a loop ie) if you wanted to add 1 to each element in an array, it is cheaper to do an matrix operation then to loop through every element

+- columns of data are stored in variables that are called when plotting
+- plotting time,altitude we have some data anomalies
 - appened ms to s via datetime or sx10^2+ms. This is our x data points